suporterfid/local-rest-browser-demo/readme.md

 +-- ApplicationA-REST/     # REST Server application
 +-- ApplicationB-Web/      # Web application
 +-- generate-certs.bat     # Certificate generation script
++-- check-install-dotnet.bat # Script to verify if .NET 9 is installed and install it in case is needed +-- start-application-a-REST.bat # Script to start Application A on port 5001 +-- start-application-a-REST-5003.bat # Script to start Application A on port 5003 +-- start-application-a-REST-5005.bat # Script to start Application A on port 5005
++-- start-application-b-WEB.bat # Script to start Application B
-+-- start-application-a.bat # Script to start Application A
++-- clean-application-a.bat # Script to clean-up Application A build
-+-- start-application-b.bat # Script to start Application B
++-- clean-application-b.bat # Script to clean-up Application B build
 +-- README.md
 +-- architecture-svg.svg    # Architecture diagram
 ```